joelparkerhenderson/statement-of-work/README.md

 ## Context

-### Present

-Identify how the work is involved with the overall organization, its objectives, its projects, and its industry.

-Describe the organization, end users, bibliography, references, technical experts in the field, etc.

-Include anything that will assist the contractor in formulating a good bid, and the client in achieving shared understanding.

 ### Past

 Describe the context leading up to the work, such as events and circumstances that led to the need for the work.